systemkern/contribution-guidelines/CONTRIBUTE.md

 Code Style
 ----------
+“Programs are meant to be read by humans and only incidentally for computers to execute.” : Donald Ervin Knuth The aim of this code style is to redue the mental load while reading the cod

 ### Programming Languages
 Always try to keep the number of languages to a minium.
 If there is no explicit functional reason to use an additional language (eg. Java in a Kotlin module).
 It must be avoided.